Helping to bring mele back to the classroom!

 Support our music program by donating to either our Elementary School ʻUkulele Pilot program or our General Fund.
 Use the "Custom Amount" button to contribute a specific amount.
 Custom donations will be acknowledged at the nearest donation tier crossed.
 Both one-time and recurring monthly donations are welcome.

 The pilot will encompass two main modules, giving students the basics they need to play and be inspired by our islands.
+The pilot will last 2 years.

 This pilot program is the first step.
-The full program will launch in 2026 and will be regularly expanded with new modules.
+The full program will launch in 2027 and will be regularly expanded with new modules.

 Please note that the Module plans may change over time as we continue to film and edit our videos and written materials.